gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L5_adc.rst

 The following code example will light up a LED if the commanded value is above 90 degree.
 In this exercise the example should be expanded with some code which only initiate the movement if the user presses a push button.

 .. code-block:: c
-   :caption: Controlling LED based on Servo angle
+   :caption: Example: controlling LED based on Servo angle
+   :class: toggle

     #include <Servo.h>  // add servo library